-In our study, 60 out of 66 participants reported some form of injury, leading to a total of 178 injuries occurrences, from the period when the practice of surfing started until the time of the survey.
-Taylor et al. (20), in a study conducted in Australia with 646 surfers of different levels of training, reported that 145 surfers presented 168 acute injuries over the previous 12 months, constituting 0.26 injury per surfer in a one-year period.
-Another similar study (21), also performed in Australia, indicated that out of a total of 1348 surfers, 512 participants reported acute injuries over 12 months, totaling 739 injuries and constituting the rate of 1.79 injuries per 1000 hours surfed.
-Considering this rate, surfing seems to be a relatively safe sport, since other sports, such as Australian football, shows an injury rate of 25.7 injuries per 1,000 hours played.
+In our study, 60 out of 66 participants reported some form of injury, leading to a total of 178 injury occurrences, from the period when the practice of surfing started until the time of the survey.
+Taylor et al. (20), in a study conducted in Australia with 646 surfers of different levels of training, reported that 145 surfers presented 168 acute injuries over the previous 12 months, constituting 0.26 injuries per surfer in a one-year period.
+Another similar study (21), also conducted in Australia, indicated that out of a total of 1,348 surfers, 512 participants reported acute injuries over 12 months, totaling 739 injuries and constituting the rate of 1.79 injuries per 1,000 hours surfed.
+Considering this rate, surfing seems to be a relatively safe sport, since other sports, such as Australian football, have an injury rate of 25.7 injuries per 1,000 hours played.

-Regarding the prevalence of the type of injuries, it can be seen that the majority of them occurs in the integumentary system (lacerations and stings), representing 46.6% of the cases, followed by 28.1% of muscle injuries (contusions and strains), 14.6% of ligament injuries (sprains), 3.4% of joint injuries (dislocations) with only 1.1% of injuries (fractures).
-Steinman et al. (6) report that 44% of injuries are lacerations and 17% comprised contusions, as well as Moran and Webber (22), who stated that lacerations (59%) and contusions (15%) were responsible for the majority of the injuries.
+Regarding the prevalence of the type of injuries, it can be seen that the majority of them occurs in the integumentary system (lacerations and burns), representing 46.6% of the cases, followed by 28.1% of muscle injuries (contusions and strains), 14.6% of ligament injuries (sprains), 3.4% of joint injuries (dislocations), and only 1.1% of fractures.
+Steinman et al. (6) report that 44% of injuries are lacerations and 17% comprised contusions.
+Similarly, Moran and Webber (22) found that lacerations (59%) and contusions (15%) were responsible for the majority of injuries.
 In Base et al. (7), most of the injuries found in professional surfers were contusions (29%), followed by lacerations (23%).
-Moraes, Guimarães and Gomes (10), showed that the prevalent type of injury was contusion (29%).
-Likewise, Mitchell, Brighton and Sherker (23) indicate that contusions comprised 25.3%, while lacerations comprised 19.1% of the total injuries during surfing training and competition.
-Woodacre, Waydia, and Wienand-Barnett (24) found that lacerations corresponded to 31% of the injuries followed by contusions (24%).
-In addition, Nathanson et al. (9), show that lacerations and contusions were the second and third most common type of injury, respectively.
+Moraes, Guimarães and Gomes (10) showed that the prevalent type of injury was contusion (29%).
+Likewise, Mitchell, Brighton and Sherker (23) indicated that contusions comprised 25.3%, while lacerations comprised 19.1% of the total number of injuries during surfing training and competition.
+Woodacre, Waydia, and Wienand-Barnett (24) found that lacerations corresponded to 31% of the injuries, followed by contusions (24%).
+In addition, Nathanson et al. (9) showed that lacerations and contusions were the second and third most common type of injury, respectively.